juuli/GPUfiltering/README.md

 GPU filtering
 ============
 This is a sandbox for GPU based filter prototyping.
-The implemented began as a part of the Aalto university course
+The implementation began as a part of Aalto university course
 S-89.3580 Audio Signal Processing Seminar

 The source dependencies can be seem from the CMake file, but the list is quite short: